mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 9. One of the delegates or bidders closes the Hydra Head on L1.
 The delegates' Hydra nodes continuously monitor L1 for this closing transaction, ready to submit contesting transactions if necessary.
-10. Delegates may contest the snapshot with which the Hydra Head was closed.
-11. The seller or one of the bidders or delegates fans out the standing bid to L1.
+10. The seller or one of the bidders or delegates fans out the standing bid to L1.
-12. **(Bidding end time is reached)**
+11. **(Bidding end time is reached)**
-13. The winning bidder may buy the auction lot.
+12. The winning bidder may buy the auction lot.
-14. **(Voucher expiry time is reached)**
+13. **(Voucher expiry time is reached)**
-15. If the auction lot has not been bought by the winning bidder, then the seller reclaims the auction lot and may claim the winning bidder’s bidder deposit.
+14. If the auction lot has not been bought by the winning bidder, then the seller reclaims the auction lot and may claim the winning bidder’s bidder deposit.
-16. One of the delegates distributes the auction fees to the delegates.
+15. One of the delegates distributes the auction fees to the delegates.
-17. **(Cleanup time is reached)**
+16. **(Cleanup time is reached)**
-18. The seller spends the standing bid utxo and burns the voucher token.
+17. The seller spends the standing bid utxo and burns the voucher token.

 ## Services